hrsh1302/hrsh1302/README.md

 <details>
  <summary><h3> ✒️ About Me:</h3></summary>
-  I'm currently enrolled in an Associate's Degree in Computer Programming at Gwinnett Technical College.
-As I keep a close eye on emerging technologies trying to satisfy my curiosity, my passion fordevelopment and the tech surrounding us made this academic journey in programming thrilling.
+  I'm enrolled in an Associate's Degree in Computer Programming at Gwinnett Technical College.
+As I keep a close eye on emerging technologies trying to satisfy my curiosity, my passion for development, and the tech surrounding us made this academic journey in programming thrilling.
-  Currently, with a cumulative 4.0 GPA, I have learned and worked so far with several languages such as Java, C++, and Python but also develop numerous school projects involving all programming skills.
-Furthermore, I've understood and assimilated all the good practices and software development principles ofa junior programmer/developer.
-Dedicated and curious, I'm fully invested in this journey and will not let anyopportunities fly away.
+  Currently, with a cumulative 4.0 GPA, I have learned and worked so far with several languages such as Java, C++, and Python but I have also developed numerous school projects involving all programming skills.
+Furthermore, I've understood and assimilated all the good practices and software development principles of a junior programmer/developer.
+Dedicated and curious, I'm fully invested in this journey and will not let any opportunities fly away.

-  - 🔭 I’m currently working on a fun personal webpage (terminal like webpage that sounds fun), but also different ideas for projects in different languages
+  - 🔭 I’m currently working on a fun personal webpage (terminal-like webpage that sounds fun), but also different ideas for projects in different languages
   - 🌱 I’m currently learning Python thanks to online resources
   - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Harash-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/harash-b-11310027b/)https://www.linkedin.com/in/harash-b-11310027b/) / harash.b13@gmail.com